 Let's face it, not everything can be perfect, and even the best deals may have a downside.

-- Few extras - SSE offer a free router and a Rewards scheme with their broadband packages, but lack the extra incentives many other providers offer.
+Few extras - SSE offer a free router and the arena Reward scheme with their broadband packages, but lack the extra incentives many other providers offer.
+Unless you're a regular of the SSE Arena or SSE Hydro, there's little to entice you.
 However, this more 'no frills' approach means they are able to concentrate more on the provision of your broadband and phone services.